 Morris points out that no-load funds are generally less-expensive choices for do-it-yourselfers interested in making their own choices.
 Additionally, because they aren’t actively managed, index investors tend to like using them in a long-term portfolio, Bednar says.

-On the other hand, though, Bednar notes that some load funds come with an active style of investment that can complement your goals.
+On the other hand, Bednar notes that some load funds come with an active style of investment that can complement your goals.
 Finding a fund that is hyper-focused on a specific niche or that can potentially provide you with more growth can be worth the cost of the sales fees.
+But now many exchange-traded funds (ETFs) also offer niche funds without a load.

 Morris also points out that there are ways to get help choosing funds by using an advisor that offers no-load funds or funds that waive commissions and other costs.

-“Some advisors offer wrap programs, which allows you to simply pay a percent of assets managed,” Morris says.
+“Some advisors offer wrap programs, which allow you to simply pay a percent of assets managed,” Morris says.
 “This can be the best of both worlds.”

 In a wrap program the fee is based on your total assets being managed by the advisor, and the program typically includes financial advice and discounted sales loads.